-MDFPP31:FCS\STG\EXT.2: (see KMD for more information)
+MDFPP31:FCS\STG\EXT.2:

 The TOE employs a key hierarchy that protects all DEKs and KEKs by encryption with either the REK or by the REK and password derived KEK.

 The TOE encrypts Long-term Trusted channel Key Material (LTTCKM, i.e., Bluetooth and WiFi keys) values using AES-256 GCM encryption and stores the encrypted values within their respective configuration files.